(All fields required)

 Please enter your name.

 What is : (So we know you are human.)

 The Yolton Lab is home to the Health Outcomes and Measures of the Environment (HOME) Study involving a collaborative group of investigators from Cincinnati Children’s and other institutions who seek to quantify the impact of low-level prenatal and childhood exposures to environmental chemicals on health, growth and neurobehavioral outcomes.

-The HOME study has followed its participants from approximately 16 weeks gestation to 8 years of age.
+The HOME study has followed its participants from approximately 16 weeks gestation to 8 years of age and will launch a 12 year visit in Spring 2016.
 Although the study is no longer recruiting new participants, we continue to follow those who were previously enrolled.